The

 refugees fleeing from Communism get into Western Europe.
 By

-1949-50, Sima and other top
+1949–50, Sima and other top Legionaries started collaborating

-British authorities to fight Communism, especially by assisting
+with French, American, and British authorities to fight Communism,

-assisted in preparing Legionaries to move into Romania in order to
+move into Romania in order to physically fight Communists and

-in that nation.
-By 1954, the agreement was cancelled due to Soviet
+agreement was cancelled due to Soviet infiltration of British

-infiltration of British intelligence (led by Kim Philby)
+intelligence (led by Kim Philby) and because Western powers wanted

-coexistence” with Stalin’s regime.
+to establish a “peaceful coexistence” with Stalin’s regime.

 Although